GET MOVING WITH INTEGR8 DANCE

 SUPPORT THE ELDERLY AND ISOLATED

-Put a note through your neighbours’ doors offering support if they are unable to get to the shops.
+Lockdown might have ended in Winchester but many older and vulnerable people are still isolated.
+Put a note through your neighbours’ doors offering support if they are unable to get out.

-Consider posting kids’ pictures, hand-written notes or old magazines through the door to boost their spirits.
+Consider posting kids’ pictures, hand-written notes or old magazines through the door to make someone’s day.

 SHARE THE LOVE